This post may contain affiliate links.

 These embroidered women’s cowboy boots will get you feeling like a country star, thanks to a striking split-star pattern on the front.
 The shaft stops just below the knee, in a traditional cowboy boot look, and the 1.5-inch heel will give you a touch of height but won’t prevent you from spending all day on your feet .You can order these black boots from My Theresa.

 We love this sleek and elegant twist on cowboy boots.
-They are made of red cowskin leather embossed with a crocodile print, and have a simple pointed-toe design that streamlines the foot and makes the leg look oh-so-long and feminine.
-They are perfect mid-calf day boots with a short, pointed heels.
-Get them online through Forward!
+They are made of pink cowskin leather embossed with a crocodile print, and have a simple pointed-toe design that streamlines the foot and makes the leg look oh-so-long and feminine.
+They are perfect mid-calf day boots with short, chunky heels.
+Get them online through Revolve!

-These Ganni cowboy boots for women really channel the Wild West, in a two-tone design that is quite authentic.
-The boots hit mid-calf, as Western boots should, and are made of dark brown Italian leather with a white overlay.
-They are sold online via Matches Fashion.
+These Ganni cowboy boots for women really channel the Wild West, in an embroidered design that is quite authentic.
+The boots hit mid-calf, as Western boots should, and are made of buttery black Italian leather with Western cutouts.
+They are sold online via Net-a-Porter.

 7. Buckled Western Boots